jkim9367/Windows-Active-Directory-and-Networking/README.md

 Summary:

+By using Virtual Machine, I created a domain controller and gave 2 NIC that connects to the internet and internal network.
+After, I installed active directory, created domain, configure NAT and routing.
+Using PowerShell script, I created 1000 clients in the active directory to simulate corporate environment.
+These clients was able access private network by setting up DHCP and login in to the the domain.

-Created the first domain machine on VM.
+So, in this lab, I created the first domain machine on VM.
 Which will be my domain controller – housing active directory.
 I gave 2 NIC to this VM.
 One for connecting to the internet and the other one connected to the VM private network that clients are going to connect to.
 Then I will install server 2019 on it then assign IP address for the internal network.
 (External networks automatically have IP address from local network).

 After, I named the server, installed active directory, created a domain, configure NAT and routing, so client on private network can access the internet through the domain controller, I also setup DHCP on domain controller so when Windows 10 VM is created and login as one of the clients, it will automatically be assigned with an IP address.